lionheart/django-template/README.md

 Installation
 ============

 You've cloned the repo or started a new project with the startproject command.
 Here's how you actually get started developing.
-I'm assuming you already have pip installed.
+These steps assume you have pip installed.

-1. Install virtualenv
+1. Install virtualenv.

         pip install virtualenv

 2. Then, start a virtualenv in the project directory.

-        $ virtualenv .
+        $ virtualenv venv
-        $ . bin/activate
+        $ . venv/bin/activate

 3. Install the project requirements.